Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 4. Download the bitstream using the FPGA config engine (ICAP)
 5. De-isolate the User partition
 6. Program the clocks (ClockWiz) driving the User partition
-7. Wait for memory controller (MIG) calibration
+7. Wait for the memory controller (MIG) calibration
 8. Return the loading status back to the caller

 `Platform Loading Overview <https://xilinx.github.io/XRT/master/html/platforms_partitions.html>`_